Last Updated on August 9, 2021

 Since many important nutrients are found in the skin of fruits and vegetables, you can opt to scrub and wash them thoroughly, rather than peel them.
 For this, you’ll need a purpose-made vegetable scrubbing brush (my recommendations are listed here).

 Give fruit or veg a final rinse after cutting or peeling.
 This is because bacteria on the skin or surface of fruit or veg can be transferred to the inside during chopping or slicing.
-In 2011 there was a major outbreak of listeriosis from melons, where the melon skin was contaminated.
-Bacteria were transferred to the flesh when the melons were cut up (source: CDC).

 Wash Under Clean Running Water – Don’t ‘Soak’